 It was still misting and raining and the wind was still gusting when we left Paliku, and that, as it turns out, made for pleasant hiking weather.
 The cloud cover protected us from the sun.
 The cool temperatures meant we didn’t overheat.
 And I got to use my rain gear.
 I love when everything in my pack earns its weight in carrying.
 And, so, when it was obvious the rain wasn’t going to stop any time soon, I had no problem pulling out my rain jacket, rain pants and rain cover for my backpack.
-(Later, I was just as happy to put the three zip ties, five feet of parachute cord and small role of duct tape to help fellow hiker, JR, put his boots back together.
-Anyone who lives in Hawaii for any length of time knows what humidity can do to adhesives.)
+(Later, I was just as happy to put the three zip ties, five feet of parachute cord and small roll of duct tape to help fellow hiker, JR, put his boots back together.
+Anyone who lives in Hawaii for any length of time knows what humidity can do to adhesive.)

 As we walked single-file down-down-down the trail, we left behind the subalpine world of dense shrubs and meadows of thick grasses where nene seemed to thrive and headed deep into the rainforest where native forest birds lived.
 We may have seen a couple of Hawaii’s famous honeycreepers here, possibly the ‘apapane or ‘amakihi, but they flitted too quickly and always seemed to be silhouetted.
 For a moment, I wished I’d packed my super-duper, birding binoculars, but, then, I remembered how much they weighed.